ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 * BYTE(255): A separator byte (0xFF) used to delimit fields.

 * recipient_extra_info: An octet string containing additional context information that the application includes in the key derivation via the HPKE `info` parameter.
-Mutually known private information, which is defined in {{NIST.SP.800-56Ar3}}, MAY be used in this input parameter.
+Mutually known private information (a concept also utilized in {{NIST.SP.800-56Ar3}}) MAY be used in this input parameter.
 If no additional context information is provided, this field MUST be empty.

 #### Example